 Managing radios correctly can be challenging but is a required skill in aviation.
-First, like any specific language, there are rules to follow and specific vocabulary to apply: in this case the brevity (which is included in your \Docs\Other documentation folder) and specific ATC phraseology.
+Like any specific language, there are rules to follow and specific vocabulary to apply: in this case the brevity (which is included in your \Docs\Other documentation folder) and specific ATC phraseology.

-Secondly, the volume of radio communications can be staggering and junior pilots may have a hard time keeping a good situational awareness listening to the radio traffic and be able to pinpoint the important messages directed specifically to their flights at the same time.
+Additionally, the volume of radio communications can be daunting, and junior pilots may have difficulty maintaining a good situational awareness while simultaneously trying to focus on important messages directed to their specific flights.

-Luckily a flight of multiple aircraft is considered by the ATC as a single entity and communication will happen only between ATC and the flight lead.
+Fortunately, a flight of multiple aircraft is considered by the ATC as a single entity and communication will happen only between ATC and the flight lead.
 Flight lead should be experienced enough to manage the radios.
 Flight members should just listen and not interact with the ATC save for switching frequencies when lead instructs them to do so.
 This rule is equally valid if the flight lead is AI with human wingmen.
-In case a wingman initiates contact with ATC he will be repeated the same instructions as his flight lead.
-It does nothing good but to increase the volume of radio communication (which in aviation is bad).

-On top of all of this there is a dimension in BMS that real life does not have: mixing computer driven aircraft with human driven aircraft.
-This represented one of the greatest challenges of coding the new BMS 4.34 ATC while keeping a fluid situation at all costs.
+In case a wingman initiates contact with ATC, he will receive a repeat of the same instructions as his flight lead.
+It does nothing but increase the number of radio calls which is undesirable in aviation.
+Lastly, there is a dimension in BMS that is not encountered in actual radio communications.
+That is, mixing computer driven aircraft with human driven aircraft.
+This represented one of the greatest challenges of coding the new BMS ATC while keeping a fluid situation at all costs.

-As a consequence some compromises had to be made in the ATC code which will make BMS deviate from real life ATC.
+As a consequence, compromises are made in the ATC code that sets BMS apartfrom real life ATC.
 Some of these compromises are listed below:

-- Although there is still no clearance required to cross a runway at double runway airbases, 4.35 made this a little better by asking you to hold short of the runway you will need to cross on your way back to the ramp.
-Unfortunately that is still far from perfect as most of the time when exiting the active and waiting for your flight to rejoin, you are already holding short of the second parallel runway. - The switch from one frequency to another is not done at the pilot's or ATC's discretion but rather it is dependent on the aircraft's location. - The departing and arriving traffic at BMS airbases always follow the same specific routes from spawn points chosen according to the active runway and back with the same route to the initial parking spots for the AI at least. - Although not a compromise but a real fact, ATC will sequence the traffic according to take off time and a human pilot taxiing before an AI flight that normally takes off before him might create issues in the taxi sequence. - There is no mandatory readback and ATC will not let human pilot the time for reading back the instruction and will issue the next instruction right away, most of the time resulting in stepped comms.
-(AI does not step over IVC, but the result is grabbled all the same) - The AI take-off with 10 second intervals unless having been asked to expedite, in which case they perform rolling take-offs. - BMS ATC still uses "Position and hold" which has been proven confusing when mixing European and US pilots.
+- There is still no clearance required to cross a runway at double runway airbases.
+4.35 improved on this by asking aircraft to hold short of the runway that needs to be crossed on the way back to the ramp.
+Unfortunately, that is still far from perfect as most of the time when exiting the active runway and waiting for your flight to rejoin, you are already holding short of the second parallel runway. - The switch from one frequency to another is not done at the pilot's or ATC's discretion but rather it is dependent on the aircraft's location. - The departing and arriving traffic at BMS airbases always follow the same specific routes from spawn points chosen according to the active runway and back with the same route to the initial parking spots for the AI at least. - ATC will sequence traffic according to take off time.
+This is not a compromise, but a reflection of real life practice.
+A human pilot taxiing ahead of an AI flight that is scheduled to depart before him, may create timing issues in the taxi sequence. - There is no mandatory read back of instructions.
+Regardless, ATC does not afford a human pilot the time to read back instructions and will often issue the next instruction immediately.
+Attempting to read back will often result instepped-on comms. - The AI will take-off in 10 second intervals unless ATC asks them to expedite.
+In that case they will perform a rolling departure. - BMS ATC still uses "Position and hold" which has been proven confusing when mixing European and US pilots.
 FAA ruled out the "position and hold" and replaced it with "line up and wait" since 2010 in accordance with ICAO standards to avoid the possible confusion with hold position.
-BMS ATC uses both hold position (mean stay where you are) as well as position and hold (which means line up and wait).
-So stay sharp!
+BMS ATC uses both "hold position" (mean stay where you are) as well as "position and hold" (which means line up and wait).